practicalli/blog-cryogen/content/md/posts/java-17-lts-for-clojure-development.md

 ## Where to get Java 17

 Practicalli recommends using OpenJDK for Java, the community managed distribution of Java.
-Practicalli is currently migrating to the latest Long Term Support version, OpenJDK 17.0.1+12.
+Practicalli is currently migrating to the latest Long Term Support version, OpenJDK 17.0.2.

 Most Linux distributions have packages for OpenJDK, with the Long Term Support and intermediate versions available (usually Java 8 through to 18).

-To install in Ubuntu:
+To install on Ubuntu / Debian Linux:

 ```shell
 sudo apt install openjdk-17-jdk openjdk-17-source